ViSurf: Visual Supervised-and-Reinforcement Fine-Tuning for Large Vision-and-Language Models: Abstract

 \section{Abstract}

-Typical post-training paradigms for Large Vision-and-Language Models (LVLMs) include Supervised Fine-Tuning (SFT) and Reinforcement Learning with Verifiable Rewards (RLVR).
-SFT leverages external guidance to inject new knowledge, whereas RLVR utilizes internal reinforcement to enhance reasoning capabilities and overall performance.
-However, our analysis reveals that SFT often leads to sub-optimal performance, while RLVR struggles with tasks that exceed the model's internal knowledge base.
-To address these limitations, we propose {\ours} (\textbf{Vi}sual \textbf{Su}pervised-and-\textbf{R}einforcement \textbf{F}ine-Tuning), a unified post-training paradigm that integrates the strengths of both SFT and RLVR within a single stage.
-We analyze the derivation of the SFT and RLVR objectives to establish the {\ours} objective, providing a unified perspective on these two paradigms.
-The core of {\ours} involves injecting ground-truth labels into the RLVR rollouts, thereby providing simultaneous external supervision and internal reinforcement.
-Furthermore, we introduce three novel reward control strategies to stabilize and optimize the training process.
-Extensive experiments across several diverse benchmarks demonstrate the effectiveness of {\ours}, outperforming both SFT, RLVR, and two-stage SFT \textrightarrow ~RLVR.
-In-depth analysis corroborates these findings, validating the derivation and design principles of {\ours}.
-The code will be publicly available.
+Post-training Large Vision-and-Language Models (LVLMs) typically involves Supervised Fine-Tuning (SFT) for knowledge injection or Reinforcement Learning with Verifiable Rewards (RLVR) for performance enhancement.
+However, SFT often leads to sub-optimal performance, while RLVR remains constrained by the model's internal knowledge base.
+While a sequential SFT $\rightarrow$ RLVR pipeline can be used, it introduces significant computational overhead and suffers from catastrophic forgetting.
+To address these limitations, we propose ViSurf (\textbf{Vi}sual \textbf{Su}pervised-and-\textbf{R}einforcement \textbf{F}ine-Tuning), a unified, single-stage paradigm that integrates the strengths of both SFT and RLVR.
+By analyzing their training objectives, we establish a unified framework that injects ground-truth labels directly into RLVR rollouts, facilitating simultaneous external supervision and internal reinforcement.
+Furthermore, we introduce three novel reward control strategies to ensure training stability and optimization.
+Extensive experiments demonstrate that ViSurf consistently outperforms standalone SFT, RLVR, and the traditional two-stage pipeline across diverse benchmarks.
+In-depth analysis corroborates these findings, validating the derivation and design principles of ViSurf.